 A good practice in development is to write unit tests to prove that your code behaves as you intended it.
-We'll talk briefly why that is even more important for a dynamically typed language than it is for a statically typed language.
+We'll talk briefly about why that is even more important for a dynamically typed language than it is for a statically typed language.
 We'll look at which unit testing tools are available for IronRuby and how to use them.
 Unit tests will be used everywhere throughout the book so we thought we'd talk about them right at the beginning.

-In C# for example you can only inherit from one base class but there is a concept of interfaces which allows you to work around the lack of multiple inheritance.
+In C#, for example, you can only inherit from one base class, but there is a concept of interfaces which allows you to work around the lack of multiple inheritance.
 A term often used is interface-based design where common behaviors are grouped into interfaces.
 Our discussion will try to convince you that in duck typed languages there is no need for interfaces.

-1.4.1 Unit testing
+1.4.1 Unit testing builds confidence

 Unit testing is a tool that helps you in the first place write maintainable software.
 Over the last couple of years it has become a common practice to write tests first for a method you're going to write and then write the code in that method that satisfies those tests.
 Unit testing doesn't guarantee you that your code is correct but it can give you enough confidence, an approximate proof within reasonable error bounds, in its correctness.
 The more tests the smaller the error bounds and the better your confidence.